hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/rds-ensure-multi-az-configuration.md

     → → Overall Result: false

-    This result means that not all resources passed the policy check and the protected behavior is not allowed for the policy rds-should-be-configured-with-multi-az.
+    This result means that not all resources passed the policy check and the protected behavior is not allowed for the policy rds-ensure-multi-az-configuration.

     Found 1 resource violations